- Financial Aid

 Madison Site class offerings are listed on pages 70-73.
 We offer two free computer classes: Computer Basics and Technology Awareness and Computer Empowerment for the Workplace.
-Other Continuing Education classes planned for spring include Accounting Principles, Basic Blacksmithing, Basic CPR for Healthcare Providers, Effective Teacher Training, eNotary, Guitar (Beginning), Landscaping for the Homeowner, Making Soaps Naturally, Notary Public Education, QuickBooks Pro (Intro), QuickBooks Topics Payroll, Social Media Marketing, Work Skills, and Nurse Aide I. See below for more info on many of these offerings.
+Other Continuing Education classes planned for spring include Accounting Principles, Basic Blacksmithing, Basic CPR for Healthcare Providers, Effective Teacher Training, eNotary, Guitar (Beginning), Landscaping for the Homeowner, Making Soaps Naturally, Notary Public Education, QuickBooks Pro (Intro), QuickBooks Topics Payroll, Social Media Marketing, Work Skills, and Nurse Aide I. See below for more info on these offerings.

 Beginning Guitar - Wednesdays, 2/4-3/25, 6-7:30 p.m.

 Discover how fast you will be playing chord accompaniment to folk and country songs.
 You'll quickly gain a basic knowledge of reading chord charts, tuning, strumming, chords and theory with a fingerstyle technique for a more thorough exploration of the instrument's capabilities.
 Bring your guitar to the first class!